lakshmankumar12/languageNotes/go_notes.md

     }
     ```
 * To access the field X of a struct when we have the struct pointer p we could
-  write (*p).X.
+  write `(*p).X`.
 However, that notation is cumbersome, so the language permits
   us instead to write just p.X, without the explicit dereference.
+  * whether u have direct struct var or pointer to struct, u can still use dot
 * Struct literal is much like c
 * Capital letter rules follow for struct too.
 If the struct type name is
   capitalized, the type is exported.
 If the individual members are caps, they